 9. Try not to be self-critical

 Challenging self-critical thoughts can be helpful in reducing sadness.
 To do this, try to look for evidence that your self-critical thought is incorrect or try to find more positive interpretations.
 By challenging your self-critical thoughts, your brain can learn new ways of thinking that can help curb sadness.

 10. Give mindfulness a try

 Mindfulness involves awareness and acceptance of thoughts, emotions, and bodily states.
 Mindfulness can help to deactivate negative thinking styles that lead to sadness and activate acceptance and self-compassion.
-To practice this skill, pause, pay attention to your negative emotions, and attempt to approach them with kindness, empathy, and patience rather than anger or judgement.
+To practice this skill, pause, pay attention to your negative emotions and attempt to approach them with kindness, empathy, and patience rather than anger or judgment.

 11. Use cognitive reappraisal

 Reappraisal can help us reinterpret a sad situation in a more positive (or less negative) way.
 Some of us have poor reappraisal skills and this can contribute to higher levels of sadness and depression .
 Luckily, we can improve our reappraisal skills.
 To practice, reappraise the sad situation by thinking about what’s good in the situation (or how lucky you are that the situation isn’t worse).
 By regularly practicing this strategy, you can get better at it and it can help you stop feeling sad.